© Copy right by EEO 21, LLC

 relationship between your condition and the original injury.
 Finally, the physician should

 describe your ability to perform your regular duties.
-If you are disabled for your regular
+If you are disabled for your regular work,

 CA-20 Attending Physician's Report